Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Today, Madrid’s hotels, thanks to increasingly strict laws and well-planned renovations, include some of the finest in the world, ranging from grand luxe bedchambers fit for a prince to bunker-style beds in the hundreds of neighborhood hostales and pensiones (low-cost accommodation).

-Here are my personal recommendations for Madrid hotels.
+Here is my personal selection of Seville hotels.